 Is greenhouse gas-free electricity available for my project?

 We recommend using Hetch Hetchy Power for new or existing large facilities; plus, all new projects on City-owned land must apply for Hetch Hetchy Power.
-Smaller private projects can take advantage of other SFPUC clean power programs, including CleanPowerSF and the GoSolarSF initiative.
+Smaller private projects can take advantage of other SFPUC services, including CleanPowerSF.

-How will installing Hetch Hetchy Power be different from the PG&E process I’m used to?
+How will becoming a Hetch Hetchy Power customer be different from the PG&E process?

 The SFPUC purchases access to PG&E’s grid to deliver Hetch Hetchy Power to our distribution sites within San Francisco.
-After we conduct a financial review with your team and have our contracts in place, we will apply for wholesale power delivery through PG&E. The PG&E application, review, and approval process can take up to a year, so for complete design, permitting, and review of your project, we’ll need around a year and a half of lead time before power is required.
-When you contact us early in your design process, we’ll have plenty of time to work together on the planning and design to ensure clean power for your project.
+After we conduct a financial review with your team and have our contracts in place, we will apply for wholesale power delivery through PG&E. After you become an SFPUC customer, all of your electrical utility needs will be handled by us, similar to how your water needs are met by us as well.

 What kind of space requirements are there?